Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Background

-There is evidence in the literature of substantial interest in the potential of using population based methods to explore high dimensional and multimodal parameter spaces which were previously difficult for conventional \mcmc algorithms. \citet{Jasra:2007in} compared the performance of the two approaches in this context.
-There are also increasing interest of using these methods for Bayesian model comparison.
-The \pmcmc outputs can be post-processed in the same way as conventional \mcmc to obtain estimates of evidence for each model (for example using a generalised harmonic mean estimator).
-However, this approach inherits many of the disadvantages of this estimator. \citet{Jasra:2007id} combined \pmcmc with \rjmcmc and thus provide a direct estimate of the posterior model probability.
+There is substantial interest in the use of population based methods to explore high dimensional and multimodal parameter spaces which challenge conventional \mcmc algorithms. \citet{Jasra:2007in} compared the performance of the two approaches in this context.
+There is also increasing interest in using these methods for Bayesian model comparison.
+In principle, \pmcmc output can be post-processed in the same way as conventional \mcmc to obtain estimates of evidence for each model.
+However, this approach inherits many of the disadvantages of the basic estimators. \citet{Jasra:2007id} combined \pmcmc with \rjmcmc and thus provide a direct estimate of the posterior model probability.
 Another approach is to use the outputs from all the chains to approximate the path sampling estimator \citep{Gelman:1998ei}, see \citet{Calderhead:2009bd}.
 However, the mixing speed of \pmcmc is sensitive to the number and placement of the distributions $\{\pi_t\}_{t=0}^T$ (see \citet{Atchade:2010ha} for the optimal placement of distributions in terms of a particular mixing criterion for a restricted class of models).
-As seen in \citet{Calderhead:2009bd}, the placement of distributions can play a crucial role in the performance of the estimator, a topic we will revisit in Section~\ref{sec:Illustrative Applications}.
+As seen in \citet{Calderhead:2009bd}, the placement of distributions can be critical --- see Section~\ref{sec:Illustrative Applications}.

 The use of \ais for computing normalising constants directly and via path sampling dates back at least to \citet{Neal:2001we}; see \citet{Vyshemirsky:2008ch} for a recent example of its use in the computation of model evidences.
-In the literature it has generally been suggested that more general \smc strategies provide no advantage over \ais when the normalizing constant is the object of inference.
+It has often been suggested that more general \smc strategies provide no advantage over \ais when the normalizing constant is the object of inference.
 Later we will demonstrate that this is not generally true, adding improved robustness of normalizing constant estimates to the advantages afforded by resampling within \smc.
-We will also discuss more details on the use of \smc and path sampling for Bayesian model section in the next section.
+This is consistent with theoretical results \citep{Schweizer:2012} obtained in a slightly different context which show that resampling can qualitatively improve the theoretical behaviour of the estimator when the initial and final distributions differ substantially.
+More details on the use of \smc and path sampling for Bayesian model selection are provided in the next section.
 The use of \pmcmc coupled with path sampling was discussed in \citet{Vyshemirsky:2008ch}.